-We show that the SJST protocol of~\cite{SJST11}, described in Section~\ref{sec:ori_sjst}, works as a perfect SMT-PD protocol against a timid adversary.
-More specifically, we slightly modify the SJST protocol such that in the second and the third rounds, if $b_i = 1$ in $B$ or $v_j = 1$ in $V$ for some $i, j \in \{1, \dots, n\}$, the special message ``DETECT'' is also sent together.
-We clarify the parameters for which the SJST protocol works as SMT against timid adversaries.
+For our purpose, we slightly modify the SJST protocol such that in the second and the third rounds, if $b_i = 1$ in $B$ or $v_j = 1$ in $V$ for some $i, j \in \{1, \dots, n\}$, the special message ``DETECT'' is also sent.
+We clarify the parameters of the SJST protocol to work as SMT against timid adversaries.

 \begin{theorem} If the parameter $\ell$ in the SJST protocol satisfies

 for some $\alpha \in (0, u_2 - u_4)$, then the protocol is perfectly secure against a rational $t$-adversary with utility function $U \in U_\mathsf{timid}$ for any $t < n$. \end{theorem} \begin{proof} The perfect security of Definition~\ref{def:rsmtsec} immediately follows by letting $\calB$ be a random guessing adversary.
 We show that the strategy of $\calB$ is a Nash equilibrium.
 Note that $u(\calB, U) = u_2$, since $\Pr[ \guess = 1] = \Pr[ M_A = M_S] = 1/|\calM|$ in the SMT game.
 Thus, it is sufficient to show that $u(\calA, U) \leq u_2$ for any $t$-adversary $\calA$.
 Also, note that, since the SJST protocol achieves the perfect privacy, it holds that $\Pr[ \guess = 1] = 1/|\calM|$ for any $t$-adversary.